JCULukeM/WeeklyLearningJournal/learningjournalprac4.md

 *How to use local host by flywheel

 <b>Career/Employability/Learning Insights</b>
 <p>As I have no interest in web design and currently work in networking no specific area's were of value.
-But it always good practicing effiently learning new softwares.
+But it's always good practicing effiently learning new softwares.
 No real additional insight this week</p>